-The other product to be released by Insynergy is a patented fitness product called Spidercore which was invented by a medical doctor who developed it because he was not satisfied with the physical therapy he was receiving after back surgery and felt he could develop a better protocol.
+The other product to be released by Insynergy is a patented fitness product which was invented by a medical doctor who developed it because he was not satisfied with the physical therapy he was receiving after back surgery and felt he could develop a better protocol.
 It will come with a basic workout DVD.
 Additional DVD's will be available for more advanced workouts.

-Our exclusive License Agreement gives us worldwide rights to advertise, promote, market, manufacture, distribute, sell and/or exploit the Product in any and all media, means and markets and all channels of trade and distribution now known or hereafter devised.
+Our exclusive License Agreement gives us worldwide rights to advertise, promote, market, manufacture, distribute, sell and/or exploit the product in any and all media, means and markets and all channels of trade and distribution now known or hereafter devised.
 The term extends through October 16, 2017 provided that a minimum number of units have been sold by October 16, 2014 and that a minimum number of units are sold year 3, year 4 and year 5.

-The first product marketed by Insynergy was The Kruncher, a fitness product designed to concentrate on the abs.
-The television spot was tested and changed several times with different offers to purchase the product but was not financially successful.
-Management determined that due to the lack of financial success it would be in the best interest of the Company not to continue and the Agreement was terminated.
-Although never released or marketed to the public, the Agreement for the Xsize sandal was also terminated due to a lack of interest by retail and to the enormous costs of marketing and production to continue with this project.
-Insynergy has since contracted for other products with a much higher potential return on investment.

-Results of Operation for the Three Months Ended June 30, 2013 and 2012
+During the second quarter of 2013 management terminated our agreement for the first product we marketed, The Kruncher, a fitness product designed to concentrate on the abs.
+After industry research management determined that due to the lack of financial success it would be in the best interest of the Company not to continue with The Kruncher and the Agreement was terminated.
+Management also decided to terminate the Xsize sandal, although it was never released or marketed to the public.
+As a result of the termination of these agreements, the Company recognized an impairment to inventory (See "Results of Operation for the Nine Months Ended September 30, 2013 and 2012," below.)